 Torrevieja has been quick to enforce the new law, having increased the number of inspections it carries out.
 In 2014, 500 files were opened and 100 demolitions were set in motion.
 Fines are quick to be issued, as are orders for property to be legalised or extra building work demolished where it cannot be legalised.
 In addition, the town hall has appointed a firm to carry out demolitions if they are not carried out voluntarily.

 Get Your Deeds in Order!

-The good news is that you can apply for planning permission retrospectively, so if you need to, take action now.
-This is especially important if you plan to sell your home on, as it will be impossible to sell if potential buyers become aware that there has been illegal building work.
+The good news is that you can apply for planning permission in Spain retrospectively, so if you need to, take action now.
+This is especially important if you plan to sell your home, as it will be impossible to sell if potential buyers become aware that there has been illegal building work.

 The conveyancing process will discover whether there are differences between what you have on your Deed and your property itself.
 So, before you place your property on the market you should contact a solicitor directly to help you apply for retrospective planning permission.

 Will I need planning permission to install solar panels?